 Telecommunication networks today employ optical technology to transport the enormous amounts of data we consume, often across large distances.
 It is for this reason that networks are predominately built using fiber optic cable.
-In order to maximize the transmission capacity of these cable assets, a technology known as wavelength division multiplexing (WDM) was developed.
-The most recent incarnation of this, and the most popular variant today, is known as dense wavelength division multiplexing (DWDM).
+In order to maximize the transmission capacity of these cable assets, a technology known as wavelength division multiplexing (WDM) was developed that is a fundamental for dense wavelength division multiplexing. i.e. DWDM technology, the most popular variant.
 Essentially, DWDM squeezes data traffic into many distinct optical channels, using different wavelength bands, or ‘colors’ of light.
 With the latest flexgrid and C+L technology, DWDM systems can carry 30-40 Tb/s across a single fiber pair, depending on the length of the fiber stretch itself.

 Since its introduction in late 90’s, DWDM has played an important role in optical networking, dramatically increasing data capacity and utilization of the physical fiber.
 Simply explained, DWDM technology is based on the combination and transmission of multiple optical signals, with dedicated wavelengths simultaneously using the same fiber cable.
 This means that DWDM uses single mode fiber to carry multiple light waves of different frequencies.
 Because of its simplicity and efficiency, DWDM technology is a key component of the Internet backbone, providing almost unlimited transmission capacity and scalability.